telerik/xaml-docs/styling-and-appearance/themes-suite/common-styling-appearance-crystal-theme.md

 By default, the scrollbars in the Crystal theme change their size depending on whether the mouse is currently over them.
 They are normally smaller in size to take less space and become wider when hovered.
 Since the __R1 2020 SP1__, you have the option of setting the __ScrollBarsMode__ property of the Crystal palette in order to control this behavior.
 It is of type __ScrollViewerScrollBarsMode__ and can be set to one of the following values:

-*  **Telerik.Windows.Controls.Theming.ScrollViewerScrollBarsMode.Auto**: The ScrollBars appear as a narrow sliver and expand to normal size on MouseOver.
+*  **ScrollViewerScrollBarsMode.Auto**: The ScrollBars appear as a narrow sliver and expand to normal size on MouseOver.
 This is the default value.

-*  **Telerik.Windows.Controls.Theming.ScrollViewerScrollBarsMode.Compact**:  The ScrollBars appear always as a narrow sliver.
+*  **ScrollViewerScrollBarsMode.Compact**:  The ScrollBars appear always as a narrow sliver.

-*  **Telerik.Windows.Controls.Theming.ScrollViewerScrollBarsMode.Normal**:  The ScrollBars appear always with their normal size.
+*  **ScrollViewerScrollBarsMode.Normal**:  The ScrollBars appear always with their normal size.

+>important The __ScrollViewerScrollBarsMode__ enumeration of the CrystalPalette can be found under the __Telerik.Windows.Controls.Theming__ namespace.

 #### **Figure 6: ScrollBar behavior in Auto, Compact and Normal ScrollBarsMode**
 ![ScrollBar in Auto, Compact and Normal ScrollBarsMode](images/crystal-light-scrollbarsmode.gif)